-One important advantage is that capture is viable at Jupiter and Saturn, unlike three of the models discussed in Section 1.
-For example, Agnor & Hamilton's (2006) direct threebody capture model works only for very large bodies in the gas giants' high-approach-speed environments.
-Also, the theory of Nesvorný et al. (2003) requires close approaches among the giant planets, of which Jupiter has very few in the Nice model scenario.
-Saturn encounters its outer neighbors more frequently than Jupiter, but it still suffers from few close approaches overall in this model.
-In Vokrouhlický et al. (2007), the capture statistics from planet-binary encounters are low for all planets, but especially Jupiter and Saturn.
+One important advantage is that capture is viable at Jupiter, unlike three of the models discussed in Section 1.
+For example, Agnor and Hamilton's (2006) direct three-body capture model works only for very large bodies in the gas giants' high-approach-speed environments.
+Also, the theory of Nesvorný et al. (2007) requires close approaches among the giant planets, of which Jupiter has very few in the Nice model scenario.
+In Vokrouhlický et al. (2008), the capture statistics from planet-binary encounters are low for all planets, but especially Jupiter and Saturn.
 This is primarily because of the high relative velocities assumed in their model.
 Though these latter two capture mechanisms in their current forms cannot explain the gas giants' irregular satellites, they are worth further study, perhaps in the context of altered versions of the Nice model or other early Solar System models.

-Our model also has an important advantage over that of Pollack et al., 1979, in that our capture scenario allows for a much weaker gas, since the gas here is needed for shrinking the orbits, not capturing satellites.
+Our model also has an important advantage over that of Pollack et al. (1979), in that our capture scenario allows for a much more tenuous gas disk, since the gas here is needed only for slowly shrinking the orbits, not for capturing satellites.
 Also, the gas in our model can persist for much longer than that in Pollack et al., as a weaker gas does not have the problem of quickly destroying the captured bodies.
-Furthermore, various groups (e.g., Canup & Ward, 2002) have proposed that the Galilean satellites formed from a tenuous gas; if true, the gas was most likely even thinner when the irregular satellites were captured.
+Furthermore, various groups (e.g., Canup and Ward, 2002) have proposed that the Galilean satellites formed from a tenuous gas; if true, the gas was most likely even thinner when the irregular satellites were captured.
 Thus it is important that our capture mechanism does not rely on a dense gas.

 To directly compare our mechanism with that of Astakhov et al. (2003), we need to consider both relative capture rates (and their survivability) and the prevalence of binaries vs. single bodies.
-In our simulations, we find that binary capture can provide a significant advantage over capturing from populations of single bodies for binaries with particular characteristics: high enough masses ($\geq 100 \text{ km}$), optimal separations ($\sim 10-20 R_B$), and low incoming energies (corresponding to Jacobi constants ≥ 3.02 and mostly prograde encounters).
-However, like Astakhov et al. (2003), we also find that the probability of captures (from either binaries or single bodies) of avoiding collisions with Callisto is low for readily captured progenitors.
+In our simulations, we find that binary capture can provide a significant advantage over capturing from populations of single bodies for binaries with particular characteristics: high enough masses (\geq 100 km), optimal separations (\sim 10-20 R_B), and low incoming energies (corresponding to Jacobi constants \gtrsim 3.02 and mostly prograde encounters).
+However, like Astakhov et al. (2003), we also find that the probability of captures (from either binaries or single bodies) of avoiding collisions with Callisto is low for readily-captured progenitors.
 In Section 4.7, we discussed that this problem can be alleviated by altering the capture orbits with the surrounding gas or by capturing binaries with larger-than-optimal separations that do not lead to Callisto-crossing orbits.